Guides

 Shop-Based Florist (With Employees)

-Add employers' liability insurance (legally required).
-Typically £80-£200 per year for a small team.
+Add employers' liability (legally required).
+Usually £80-£200 per year for a small team.

-Many sole traders with minimal cover pay under £100 per year, while comprehensive policies for shop-based florists typically fall in the £400-£600 range.
+Plenty of sole traders with minimal cover pay under £100 a year.
+A full policy for a shop-based florist typically lands in the £400-£600 range.

 How to Choose a Provider